happy student on laptop

 2) The current fixed interest rates range from 2.99% to 7.38% in effect as of 7/6/2023.
 The fixed interest rate and Annual Percentage Rate (APR) may be higher depending upon (1) the student’s and cosigner’s (if applicable) credit histories (2) the repayment option and loan term selected, and (3) the requested loan amount and other information provided on the online loan application.
 If approved, applicants will be notified of the rate qualified for within the stated range.
 APRs range from 2.74% (with Auto Pay Discount5) to 6.89%.
 The APR reflects the estimated total cost of the loan, including upfront fees, accruing interest and the effect of capitalized interest.
 The lowest APR example assumes a $10,000 loan disbursed in a single transaction; the highest APR example assumes a $10,000 loan disbursed over two transactions.
 The lowest current APR, based on a 5-year repayment term (60 months), an immediate repayment plan, monthly principal and interest payments of $178.53, has a 2.74% interest rate which includes a 0.25% interest rate reduction for payments via auto pay5.
 The highest current APR, based on a 15-year repayment term (180 months), a deferred repayment plan with a deferment period of 60 months upon initial disbursement, a six-month grace period before repayment begins, monthly principal and interest payments of $128.78, has an 7.38% interest rate.
 The fixed interest rate assigned to a loan will never change except as required by law or if you request and qualify for the ACH reduction benefit(s) or Graduation reward.
 Repayment terms and options available may vary depending upon the amount borrowed.

-5) Student borrowers who earn a bachelor’s degree or higher will receive a 0.25% interest rate reduction if (a) they have made no more than one (1) late payment (more than 10 days late) on the loan, (b) they request the benefit from the servicer within one (1) year after graduation, and (c) they provide proof of graduation to the servicer.
-The student must request this benefit via phone or mail and must provide either a certified copy of a diploma or a certified transcript.
+4) Student borrowers who earn a bachelor’s degree or higher will receive a 0.25% interest rate reduction if (a) they have made no more than one (1) late payment (more than 10 days late) on the loan, (b) they request the benefit from the servicer within one (1) year after graduation, and (c) they provide proof of graduation to the servicer.
+Borrowers are only eligible to receive one (1) 0.25% interest rate reduction Graduation Benefit per loan, regardless of the number of degrees they may earn.
+The interest rate reduction will only apply to the loan(s) you received for the degree earned.
+If you apply for an additional loan after receiving the initial interest rate reduction and you earn another bachelor’s degree or higher, you may request the interest rate reduction be applied to the subsequent loan(s) as long as you meet the stated eligibility requirements at the time of the subsequent request.
+The student must request this benefit via phone, email or mail and must provide either a certified copy of a diploma or a certified transcript.
 Upon the servicer’s review and acceptance of the student's documentation, the servicer shall send a confirmation letter stating that the graduation benefit has been granted.

 Not a member yet?